JuliaDynamics/DiscreteEvents.jl/README.md

 **Development Documentation** is currently at https://pbayer.github.io/Simulate.jl/dev

 `Simulate.jl` introduces a **clock** and allows to schedule Julia expressions and functions as **events** for later execution on the clock's time line.
-If we **run** the clock, the events are executed in the scheduled sequence.
-Julia functions can also run as **processes**, which can refer to the clock, respond to events, delay etc.
+Expressions or functions can register for sampling and then are executed at each clock tick.
+Julia functions can also run as **processes**, which can refer to the clock, respond to events, delay etc. If we **run** the clock, the events are executed in the scheduled sequence.

 ## Approaches to simulation